moves-rwth/storm/getting-started.md

 ./storm --prism die.pm
 ```

-This will tell you that the model is a sparse [discrete-time Markov chain](models) with 13 states and 20 transitions, no reward model and two labels (`deadlock` and `init`).
+This will tell you that the model is a [discrete-time Markov chain](models) with 13 states and 20 transitions, no reward model and two labels (`deadlock` and `init`).
 But wait, doesn't the PRISM model actually specify a reward model?
 Why does `storm` not find one?
 The reason is simple, `storm` doesn't build reward models or (custom) labels that are not referred to by properties unless you explicitly want all of them to be built:

 ```bash
 ./storm --prism die.pm --buildfull
 ```

 This gives you the same model, but this time there is a reward model `coin_flips` attached to it.
 Unless you want to know how many states satisfy a custom label, you can let `storm` take care of generating the needed reward models and labels.
+Note that by default, the model is stored in an sparse matrix representation (hence the `(sparse)` marker after the model type).
+There are other formats supported by Storm; please look at the [usage guide](documentation/usage/usage.html) for more details.

 Now, let's say we want to check whether the probability to roll a one with our simulated die is as we'd expect.
 For this, we specify a reachability property